NEET College Predictor

 When the velocity of liquid flow is greater than its critical velocity, then the motion of the particles of the liquid becomes disordered or irregular.
 Such a flow is called turbulent flow.

-In turbulent flow velocity of the fluid at a point is continuously undergoing changes in both magnitude and direction.
+In turbulent flow velocity of the fluid at a point is continuously changing in both magnitude and direction.

 Critical velocity-

-Critical velocity is defined as that velocity of the liquid, flow up to which it's streamlined/laminar and above which it's flow become turbulent.
+Critical velocity is defined as the velocity of the liquid, flow up to which it's streamlined/laminar and above which its flow becomes turbulent.

 Reynold's Number-

-Reynold's number is a number which determines the nature of the flow of liquid through a pipe.
+Reynold's number is a number that determines the nature of the flow of liquid through a pipe.

 It is denoted by Re which is given by